bhauman/devcards/README.md

 Devcards aims to provide ClojureScript developers with an interactive visual REPL.
 Devcards makes it simple to interactively surface code examples that have a visual aspect into a browser interface.

-Devcards is not a REPL, as it is driven by code that exists in your source files, but it attempts to provide a REPL-like experience by facilitating developers to quickly try different code examples and see how they behave in an actual DOM.
+Devcards is **not** a REPL, as it is driven by code that exists in your source files, but it attempts to provide a REPL-like experience by facilitating developers to quickly try different code examples and see how they behave in an actual DOM.

 <img src="https://s3.amazonaws.com/bhauman-blog-images/devcards-action-shot.png"/>

-For example this code will interactively surface a Sablono template that you might be working on:
+For example, this code will interactively surface a Sablono template that you might be working on:

 ```clojure